DataDog/dd-trace-py/docs/basic_usage.rst

 ``patch_all`` is invoked.

-**Note:** To ensure that the supported libraries are instrumented properly in the application, they must be patched *prior* to importing them.
+**Note:** To ensure that the supported libraries are instrumented properly in the application, they must be patched *prior* to being imported.
 So make sure to call ``patch_all`` *before* importing libraries that are to be instrumented!

 More information about ``patch_all`` is available in our :ref:`patch_all` API documentation.